 – While the milk is on the stove, chop parsley fine.

-- Form dumplings – if you have wet hands (use cold or warm water) it is easier to form them.
+– Form Dumplings: The best is with wet hands (use cold or warm water), they will be easier to form.

-- Do a test: make small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs into the mix; should the dumpling be too solid add another egg.
+– Do a test: Make a small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs to the mix; should the dumpling be too solid add another egg.

-- Every time you form a dumpling make your hand wet.
+– Every time you form a dumpling moisten your hands.

-- Put the dumplings into the boiling water; they will be under the water but will come up to the surface.
+– Put the dumplings into the boiling water; they will be under water first but will float on the surface soon.

-- Reduce heat right away so they can be cooked in slightly boiling water which becomes lesser boiling.
+– Reduce heat right away so they can be cooked in slightly boiling water.

 – The dumplings would “soak” in the water for 20-25 minutes.